 Clicks and hovers on the web, taps and swipes on mobile, and text or voice commands on chat and voice interfaces — all such interactions are actions performed by a user or events that take place inside an app.

-Event data enables you to understand user behaviour and is therefore sometimes referred to as behaviour data.
+Event data enables you to understand user behaviour and is therefore sometimes referred to as behavioural data.
 Additionally, it enables behavior-based contextual messaging (in-app or email) via campaigns triggered by those events.

 Event data comprises three key elements: